bacataBorisov/Sowify/README.md

 ## Installation

-The app is still in development phase, and needs more testing, that's why it has not been released in the app store.
-An Apple developer account is needed in order to install and test / use the app.
-You will be able to use it for 7 days with free account and 1 year, or no-longer than you subscription expiration date, if you have paid developer subscription.

 1. Clone the repository in Xcode.
 2. Build and run the app on a simulator or a real device.

+### Note: The app is still in development and requires an Apple developer account.
+It can be used for 7 days with a free account or for 1 year with a paid developer subscription.

 ## Usage

-Once you have the app installed and RPi device set you can start reading serial data.
+Once all devices are connected to the same network, the app will automatically connect and display data.

 *Operator panel*